By: Mayan Sarnat

-This article was written by Mayan Sarnat, a research fellow of the Alma Center.
-She has a master’s degree in diplomacy and security from Tel Aviv University.
-Today, she is a senior analyst in the security field in a company specializing in intelligence research and national security.
+This article was written by Mayan Sarnat, a research fellow at the Alma Center.
+She holds a Master’s degree in Diplomacy and Security from Tel Aviv University.
+Currently serves as a senior defense analyst at a company engaged in intelligence and national security research.